 3. The Wedding Industry Has to Stop the Sexist Double Standard

 My colleagues – it’s on us to change the culture from within.
 I can’t say this emphatically or often enough: Cut it out with this bride-centric bullshit.
-There is no such thing as a wedding where only a bride is involved.
+There is no such thing as a wedding where only one bride is involved.
 Every wedding takes two people.
 Speak to them both.
 Involve them both.
 Assume both of them will be taking equal responsibility for the plans and that both are equally emotionally invested in the outcome.
-Look at both people when you are speaking to them about their wedding, for fuck’s sake.
+And look at both people when you are speaking to them about their wedding, for fuck’s sake.